-The table below illustrates how the Design Principles in Policy BNE1 and within this document relate to the NPPF.
+The table below illustrates how the Design Principles in Policy BNE1 and within this pagument selects to the NPPF.

-SDDC Design Principles NPPF paragraph number and selected extracts Paragraphs 58, 69 Community safety 'create safe and accessible environments where crime and disorder, and the fear of crime, do not undermine quality of life or community cohesion' (paragraph 58) Paragraphs 9, 17, 35, 38, 39, 41, 58, 61, 69, 75 Street design, movement and legibility 'give priority to pedestrian and cycle movements, and have access to high quality public transport facilities' (paragraph 35) 'minimise conflicts between traffic and cyclists or pedestrians, avoiding street clutter and where appropriate establishing home zones' (paragraph 35) 'key facilities such as primary schools and local shops should be located within walking distance of most properties' (paragraph 38) 'establish a strong sense of place, using streetscapesto create attractive and comfortable places' (paragraph 58) 'safe and accessible developments, containing clear and legible pedestrian routes' (paragraph 69).
-Paragraphs 9, 17, 38, 47, 50, 69, 70 Diversity and community cohesion 'opportunities for meetings between members of the community who might not otherwise come in to contact with each other, including through mixed-use developments, strong neighbourhood centres and active street frontages which bring together those who work, live and play in the vicinity' (paragraph 69) 'plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments' (paragraph 70)
+SDDC Design Principles NPPF paragraph number and selected extracts Other Local Plan Policy relevant to BNE1 (Design Excellence) and selected extracts Community safety Paragraphs 58, 69 'create safe and accessible environments where crime and disorder, and the fear of crime, do not undermine quality of life or community cohesion' (paragraph 58) S3 (Environmental Performance), S6 (Sustainable Access), SD4 (Contaminated Land and Mining Legacy Issues) BNE9 (Advertisements and Visual Pollution), INF2 (Sustainable Transport).
+'The Council will support developers in bringing forward more sustainable homes and commercial properties by supporting the governments drive towards improved housing standards in respect of access, space standards, security, water and external waste storage'. (policy S3) 'support transport measures that address accessibility, safety, amenity health, social and economic needs' (Policy S6).
+Paragraphs 9, 17, 35, 38, 39, 41, 58, 61, 69, 75 S6 (Sustainable Access), INF2 (Sustainable Transport), Street design, movement and legibility 'give priority to pedestrian and cycle movements, and have access to high quality public transport facilities' (paragraph 35) 'minimise conflicts between traffic and cyclists or pedestrians, avoiding street clutter and where appropriate establishing home zones' (paragraph 35) 'key facilities such as primary schools and local shops should be located within walking distance of most properties' (paragraph 38) 'establish a strong sense of place, using streetscapesto create attractive and comfortable places' (paragraph 58) 'safe and accessible developments, containing clear and legible pedestrian routes' (paragraph 69).
+INF6 (Community Facilities) 'The Council will minimise the need to travel, make the most efficient use of transport infrastructure and services and encourage model shift away from the private car and road based freight toward walking, cycling, public transport and rail freight(Policy S6).
+'Community facilities should be accessible to all members of the community and be located where there is a choice of travel options.
+(Policy INF6) Diversity and Paragraphs 9, 17, 38, 47, 50, 69, 70 H20 (Housing Balance), INF6 (Community Facilities) community 'opportunities for meetings between members of the community who might not otherwise come in to contact with each other, including through mixed-use developments, strong neighbourhood centres and active street frontages which bring together those who work, live and play in the vicinity' (paragraph 69) 'plan positively for the provision and use of shared space, community facilities 'the Council will seek to provide a balance of housing that includes a mix of dwelling type, tenure size and densitythe Council will also promote a mix of housing that is suitable and adaptable for different groups of people such as single occupiers, people with disabilities, people wanting to build their own homes and the aging population of the District'.
+(Policy H20). (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments' (paragraph 70) Page 149 of The council will 'require that development that increases the demand for community facilities and services either provide the required community facilities as part of the development or makes appropriate contributions towards providing new facilities or improving existing facilities' (Policy INF6) 295